Links

 Type of funding: Programmatic and Core

-Funding opportunities: The vast majority of grants are awarded to organizations they approach directly.
+Funding opportunities: The vast majority of grants are awarded to organisations they approach directly.
 Other funding opportunities are available through Open Society’s network of national and regional foundations.

 The International Renaissance Foundation (IRF) is one of the largest Ukrainian charitable foundations that has been developing an open society in Ukraine since 1990 where everybody has a sense of dignity, citizens are involved in the formation of the state, and the authorities are transparent and responsible.
 They work on the development of Ukraine in which human rights are securely protected and positive changes work for the benefit of the citizens.
 The foundation was founded by the philanthropist George Soros and is part of the Open Society Foundations international network.